 A short-term research stay provides the perfect opportunity to find out if you might want to join a university or research institution long term.
 A short-term stay will not only give you a feel for the institution, but it will introduce you to Bavaria’s scientific landscape and research infrastructure, as well as the career options available here.
 You will also be able to develop new contacts, which could open the way to future publications.
 Read our Visiting Researchers section for more information on funding for short-term research stays.

 If your goal is to become a professor at a research university in Bavaria, you must first become eligible to be a professor.
 Completing your habilitation or becoming a junior professor are the most common options.
-You can also qualify for W2 or W3 professorships based on your academic record, which includes publications, teaching experience, and other academic or scientific achievements.
-In the next few years, it will be made easier to become a professor through a group leader position.
+You can also become a professor through a group leader position or qualify for W2 or W3 professorships based on your academic record, which includes publications, teaching experience, and other academic or scientific achievements.

 In the past, the most typical way to become a professor in Germany has involved completing a second thesis after your doctorate, called a habilitation.
 Habilitation is still common in Bavaria.
 In the arts, law, and medicine for example, it remains an important part of becoming a professor.

 The outcome of the habilitation can be a monograph, which is evaluated by internal and external referees.
 A cumulative habilitation is becoming more common in many disciplines, meaning you can publish a series of papers in prominent journals.
 You will also be required to give a lecture on your topic to demonstrate your suitability to teach.
 Successfully passing your habilitation proves your competence and expertise in a research field.
 You are therefore eligible to apply for professor positions at research universities.

 Junior professor (W1) positions can put you on the fast track to become eligible for W2 or W3 professorships.
 As a junior professor, you have all rights and responsibilities of a senior professor: supervising doctoral candidates, giving lectures and seminars, and carrying out administrative work.